 An interview with Julia Bracken, MD, Children’s Mercy Hospital

-The only way to treat celiac disease is complete and total avoidance.
-But this avoidance is of one thing in particular: gluten.
+The only way to treat celiac disease is complete and total avoidance of gluten.
+Gluten-free food is medicine for celiac disease.
 “We don’t have any medicines in the traditional sense to treat celiac disease.
 I think that is good and bad.
 It is wonderful that we can treat an autoimmune disease without having to use immunosuppressive medications, without having to worry about being immuno-compromised.
 But that also means doing the hard work everyday of navigating around gluten, which is so common in the American diet.”
-Gluten-free food is medicine.

 Gluten is a protein in grains such as wheat, rye, and barley.
 It is in items such as bread and pasta.
 But gluten also hides in products such as soy sauce and some tablet medications; it is a binding agent or thickener.